Lemonpill/dockerized-gateway/README.md

 ## Important!
-Does not and will not support HTTPS, for the reason the gateway is meant to run behind a reverse proxy like NGINX, which handles HTTPS traffic but does not provide JWT authentication in its free version
+Does not support `HTTPS`, for the reason the gateway is meant to run behind a reverse proxy (like NGINX), which can handle HTTPS traffic

 ## Sequence Diagram